American football: Officials and fouls

 Another set of officials, the chain crew, are responsible for moving the chains.
 The chains, consisting of two large sticks with a 10-yard-long chain between them, are used to measure for a first down.
 The chain crew stays on the sidelines during the game, but if requested by the officials they will briefly bring the chains on to the field to measure.
 A typical chain crew will have at least three people—two members of the chain crew will hold either of the two sticks, while a third will hold the down marker.
 The down marker, a large stick with a dial on it, is flipped after each play to indicate the current down and is typically moved to the approximate spot of the ball.
-The chain crew system has been used for over 100 years and is considered to be an accurate measure of distance, rarely subject to criticism from either side.
+The chain crew system has been used for over 100 years and is considered an accurate measure of distance, rarely subject to criticism from either side.

 Safety and brain health

 Football is a full-contact sport, and injuries are relatively common.
 Most injuries occur during training sessions, particularly ones that involve contact between players.
 To try to prevent injuries, players are required to wear a set of equipment.
 At a minimum players must wear a football helmet and a set of shoulder pads, but individual leagues may require additional padding such as thigh pads and guards, knee pads, chest protectors, and mouthguards.
 Most injuries occur in the lower extremities, particularly in the knee, but a significant number also affect the upper extremities.
 The most common types of injuries are strains, sprains, bruises, fractures, dislocations, and concussions.

-Repeated concussions (and possibly sub-concussive head impacts) can increase a person's risk in later life for CTE (chronic traumatic encephalopathy) and mental health issues such as dementia, Parkinson's disease, and depression.
+Repeated concussions (and possibly sub-concussive head impacts) can increase a person's risk in later life for CTE (chronic traumatic encephalopathy) and health issues such as dementia, Parkinson's disease, and depression.
 Concussions are often caused by helmet-to-helmet or upper-body contact between opposing players, although helmets have prevented more serious injuries such as skull fractures.
 Various programs are aiming to reduce concussions by reducing the frequency of helmet-to-helmet hits; USA Football's "Heads Up Football" program aims to reduce concussions in youth football by teaching coaches and players about the signs of a concussion, the proper way to wear football equipment and ensure it fits, and proper tackling methods that avoid helmet-to-helmet contact.
 However, a study in the Orthopaedic Journal of Sports Medicine found that Heads Up Football was ineffective; the same study noted that more extensive reforms implemented by Pop Warner Little Scholars and its member teams were effective in significantly reducing concussion rates.

 A 2018 study performed by the VA Boston Healthcare System and the Boston University School of Medicine found that tackle football before age 12 was correlated with earlier onset of symptoms of CTE, but not with symptom severity.
 More specifically, each year a player played tackle football under age 12 predicted earlier onset of cognitive, behavioral, and mood problems by an average of two and a half years.